DhyeyFultariya/AirQuality-CO-Prediction_Model/README.md

 - `Final_Model.ipynb`: Jupyter Notebook with full preprocessing, feature engineering, and model training
 - `requirements.txt`: Dependencies to install
 - `model.pkl`: Trained model file for inference

+---

+Made with ❤️ for learning and research.